Board of Directors

 Mr. Gray joined Dynavax as Chief Executive Officer and was appointed to our Board in May 2013.
 Most recently, Mr. Gray served as the President of Pharmaceuticals Europe at GlaxoSmithKline plc (GSK) since 2008 and as Senior Vice President and General Manager of Pharmaceuticals UK from 2001 through 2007.
 Prior to the formation of GSK, Mr. Gray was with SmithKline Beecham from 1988 through 2000 serving in various positions of increasing responsibility, including Vice President and Director of Anti-Infectives Marketing in the US, Vice President and Director of the Vaccines Business Unit in the US, and Vice President and General Manager of Pharmaceuticals in Canada.
 Mr. Gray received a Bachelor of Science degree in Chemistry and Management University of London and an MBA from the Cranfield School of Management in the UK.

 Dr. Kisner has been a member of our Board since July 2010.
 He most recently served as a partner at Aberdare Ventures and prior to that as President and CEO of Caliper Technologies, leading its evolution from a start-up focused on microfluidic lab-on-chip technology to a publicly traded, commercial organization.
 Prior to Caliper, he was the President and Chief Operating Officer of Isis Pharmaceuticals, Inc., a biomedical pharmaceutical company.
 Previously, Dr. Kisner was Division Vice President of Pharmaceutical Development for Abbott Laboratories and Vice President of Clinical Research and Development at SmithKline Beckman Pharmaceuticals.
 In addition, he held a tenured position in the Division of Oncology at the University of Texas, San Antonio School of Medicine and is certified by the American Board of Internal Medicine in Internal Medicine and Medical Oncology.
-Dr. Kisner serves as Chairman of the board for Tekmira Pharmaceuticals, a biopharmaceutical company.
-He holds a B.A. from Rutgers University and an M.D. from Georgetown University.
+Dr. Kisner serves on the Board of Directors of Conatus Pharmaceuticals, Inc. and Zynerba Pharmaceuticals, Inc. He holds a B.A. from Rutgers University and an M.D. from Georgetown University.

 Ms. Phillips has been a member of our Board since August 2006.
 Ms. Phillips currently also serves on the board of directors of Portola Pharmaceuticals, a biopharmaceutical company, and she served on the board of Western Wireless, a cellular network operator, from 2004 until the acquisition of the company by Alltel in mid-2005.
 From 2003 until 2011, Ms. Phillips served on the Board of the Naval Academy Foundation.
 From 1996 until 2002, she served on the board of directors of Immunex Corporation, a biotechnology company, and, from 1999, she served as the Chief Operating Officer until the company was acquired by Amgen in 2002.
 During her career at Immunex, she held positions of increasing responsibility in research, development, manufacturing, sales and marketing.
 As senior vice president for pharmaceutical development and general manager for Enbrel®, she was responsible for clinical development and regulatory affairs as well as the launch, sales and marketing of the product.
 Prior to joining Immunex, Ms. Phillips worked at Miles Laboratories.
 Ms. Phillips holds a B.S. and a M.S. in microbiology from the University of Idaho.